-The story about Tommy Wharton and I KISSED A GHOUL actually started with the publication of another book called RUSTY THE ROBOT’S HOLIDAY ADVENTURES, a science fiction kid’s book I co-written with Sherry Decker.
+The story about Tommy Wharton and I Kissed A Ghoul actually started with the publication of another book called Rusty The Robot’s Holiday Adventures, a science fiction kid’s book I co-wrote with Sherry Decker.
 I had a lot of fun writing RUSTY and decided to write a Young Adult Book.

-I send I KISSED A GHOUL off to my first publisher and they accepted.
+I sent I Kissed A Ghoul off to my first publisher and they accepted.
 It was a dream come true.
 Noble Young Adult accepted the publication and gave me a nice advance as well.
-I had my friend and collaborator Ken Lillie-Paetz (who co-written a tale with me in A LITTLE HELP FROM MY FIENDS) and Monkey Pharmacy Studios do a groovy cover of Tommy going to his prom with a sexy vampire gal.
+I had my friend and collaborator Ken Lillie-Paetz (who co-wrote a tale with me in A Little Help From My Fiends) and Monkey Pharmacy Studios do a groovy cover of Tommy going to his prom with a sexy vampire gal.

-Then the dream quickly becomes a nightmare.
-The book doesn’t win a Bram Stoker and the publisher went out of business a week later.
+Then the dream quickly became a nightmare.
+The book didn’t win a Bram Stoker, and the publisher went out of business a week later.

 And to top things off … I was laid off from my job at the college, where I worked for 15 years.

-I end up sending the book out to another publisher Curiosity Quill Press and they ended publishing the book on Groundhog Day, February 2, 2015.
+I ended up sending the book out to another publisher, Curiosity Quill Press, and they ended up publishing the book on Groundhog Day, February 2, 2015.

 (The cover for Noble Young Adult)

 Like YA paranormal with a kick?
 This book was just plain laugh out loud fun to write.
 Plus, it’s got it all: Werewolves, vampires and a succubus.
 They ain’t got nothing over wannabe-cool teen Tommy.
 Forget Buffy the Vampire Slayer, here’s a regular Joe hero who falls down, kicks butt & keeps trying to get some.